 The holiday season is upon us, and as we get into the hustle and bustle of the season, it's important to remember to keep your pet's safety in mind.
 Our pets may enjoy the holidays too, but the season also brings about some potential hazards and stressors that can impact their safety.
-Here are tips to help keep your pets happy, healthy, and safe during the holidays.
+Here are pet holiday safety tips to help keep your furry friends happy, healthy, and safe during the holidays.

 Whether you’re leaving for a night out or having guests over, make sure your dog is set up for success.
 This includes: